Heads up! We’re working hard to be accurate – but these are unusual times, so please always check before heading out.

-You can find all of our content on the hub below.
-Look out for chefs giving guided tours, in-the-know local guides, and information on initiatives like the Mayor of London’s Culture at Risk Business Support Fund (if you’re a small culture venue at risk of closure, here’s how you can apply for help).
+You can find all our content on the hub below.
+Look out for chefs giving guided tours, in-the-know local guides and information on initiatives like the Mayor of London’s Pay It Forward scheme and follow us on Facebook and Instagram to discover how you can support our campaign into the new year.

 Time Out London